-Possible causes of the decline in United States carbon intensity include: structural changes in the economy, technological improvements in energy efficiency, behavioral changes by consumers and producers, the growth of renewable and nuclear energy, and the displacement of oil consumption by gas and/or of coal consumption by oil and gas (if we produce the same amount of energy from coal, oil, and gas: then the emissions from oil are only 80% of those from coal, and from gas only 75% of those from oil) (Casler and Rose, 1998; Ang and Zhang, 2000).
+Possible causes of the decline in U.S. carbon intensity include structural changes in the economy, technological improvements in energy efficiency, behavioral changes by consumers and producers the technological improvements in energy efficiency, behavioral changes by consumers and producers, the growth of renewable and nuclear energy, and the displacement of oil consumption by gas, or coal by oil and gas (if we produce the same amount of energy from coal, oil, and gas, then the emissions from oil are only 80% of those from coal, and from gas only 75% of those from oil) (Casler and Rose, 1998; Ang and Zhang, 2000).
 The last two items on this list are not dominant causes because we observe that both primary energy consumption and carbon emissions grew at close to 1% per year over the past 30 years (EIA, 2005).
 At least in the United States, there has been no significant decarbonization of the energy system during this period.
 However, all of the other items on the list play a significant role.
-The economy has grown at an annual rate of 2.8% over the last three decades because of 3.6% growth in the service sector; manufacturing grew at only 1.5% per year (Fig. 3-3).
-Because the service sector has much lower carbon intensity than manufacturing, this faster growth of services reduces the country's carbon intensity.
-If all of the growth in the service sector had been in manufacturing from 1971 to 2001, then the emissions would have grown at 2% per year instead of 1% (here we equate the manufacturing sector in Fig. 3-3 with the industrial sector in Fig. 3-4).
+The economy has grown at an annual rate of 2.8% over the last three decades because of 3.6% growth in the service sector; manufacturing grew at only 1.5% per year (Fig. 3-4).
+Because the service sector has a much lower carbon intensity than manufacturing (a factor of 6.5 in 2002; compare Figs. 3-4 and 3-5), this faster growth of services reduces the country's carbon intensity.
+If all of the growth in the service sector had been in manufacturing from 1971 to 2001, then the emissions would have grown at 2% per year instead of 1%.
 So, structural change is at least one-half of the answer.
 Because the service sector is likely to continue to grow more rapidly than other sectors of the economy, we expect that carbon emissions will continue to grow more slowly than GDP.
+This is important because it implies that emissions growth is essentially decoupled from economic growth and speaks to the issue of our technological readiness to achieve an emissions target.
+For example, a portfolio of technologies able to convert the 1% annual growth in emissions into a 1% annual decline, might be insufficient if carbon emissions were to begin rising at the \sim 3% growth rate of GDP (Pacala and Socolow, 2004).